ml

 How to Deploy a Large Language Model from Hugging Face to AWS: Part 1 — SageMaker

-📌 Part 1: Deploying a Hugging Face Model to SageMaker Endpoint (with Screenshot Guides)
+Deploying a Hugging Face LLM to a SageMaker Endpoint

 AmazonSageMakerFullAccessAmazonS3FullAccess